 Battlelines in Orruk Warclans

 Gutrippaz are the basic battleline option for Kruleboyz.
 They are mostly meat shields or screen units, cheap enough to be used in good numbers.
-They have 2 weapon loadouts, in the current season with General Handbook 2022/23, the new rules of coherency for battleline units mean that the Hacka is always better than the Stikka.
+They have 2 weapon loadouts, which one to use depends on the unit size keeping an eye on the coherency rule with the Hacka a better option than the Stikka in smaller units.

 And Orruk Brutes are indeed the second battleline option.
-In particular their 2″ weapon option with rend -2 is extremely intriguing (even after the changes to battleline consistency in the General Handbook 2022/23).
+In particular their 2″ weapon option with rend -2 is extremely intriguing.

 Looking at their warscroll it can be confusing to determine their loadout, but it is pretty simple: they can choose 2 main weapon options with the -2 rend on the Jagged Gore-hacka being really good.
 Then the boss can choose 2 weapon loadouts and 1 in 5 Brutes can equip the better Gore-hacka (same rend but damage 2) and why shouldn’t you do it?